 Benson also spent his varied career designing video games.
-At Viacom, Raymond co-designed, directed, and wrote the screenplay for the children's game based on the popular Nickelodeon television show, Are you afraid of the dark?--The tale of Orpheo's Curse.
-Most recently, Benson has published The Black Stiletto series of thriller novels.
-The most recent installment was released in January 2014.
+At Viacom, he co-designed, directed, and wrote the screenplay for the children's game based on the popular Nickelodeon television show, Are you afraid of the dark?—The tale of Orpheo's Curse.
+Benson also gained notoriety for his Black Stiletto series, a sequence of thriller novels published in 2011-2014.

 He's since gone on to publish several standalone novels including The Secrets on Chicory Lane (2017) and In the Hush of the Night (2018).